 - 1. Bring up a Linux operating system. - 2.
 Provision the software with the right configuration - 3.
-Bring up basic K8s components (such as kubelet, Docker, kubectl, kubeadm etc..) - 4.
-Bring up components that can be installed using kubectl.
+Bring up basic K8s components (such as kubelet, containerd, kubectl, kubeadm etc..) - 4.
+Bring up additional components

 Step 1 and 2 are performed by Metal3 and Ironic.
-Step 3 is performed by BPA and Step 4 is done by talking to application-K8s
+Step 3 is performed by Cluster API and Step 4 is done by Flux.